Mackenzie1011/Sql-diagram/README.md

 INSERT INTO orders (order_id, customer_id, order_date, order_status) VALUES (9, 9, TO_DATE('2024-09-09', 'YYYY-MM-DD'), 'Delivered');
 INSERT INTO orders (order_id, customer_id, order_date, order_status) VALUES (10, 10, TO_DATE('2024-09-10', 'YYYY-MM-DD'), 'Shipped');
 ```
+## Conclusion:
+The establishment of this e-commerce database provides a solid foundation for managing customer relationships, product inventories, and order processing.
+By organizing data into distinct tables with well-defined relationships, the database enables efficient data management and retrieval.